kearutherford/BerkeleyForestsAnalytics/README.md

 In the above calculations, we used the slope correction factor from Brown (1974) for converting mass per unit area on a slope basis to a horizontal basis.
-However, for further compilation (e.g., to the stratum or site level), we need to “weight estimates by the length of the line transect actually sampled” (Marshall *et al.* 2000).
+However, for further compilation (e.g., to the stratum or site level), we should “weight estimates by the length of the line transect actually sampled” (Marshall *et al.* 2000).

 Marshall *et al.* (2000) describes the importance of obtaining